-- a) All manual operational controls designed to activate the beacon (e.g., On, Remote On, etc.) shall be activated and where possible maintained in an operational mode (e.g., if the On function is activated by a push button, then this shall be held down) for a period of at least 3 minutes longer than the manufacturer declared time to transmit the first 406 MHz distress message. - b) Where possible, both the self-test control(s) and the operational controls shall be activated together and be maintained in this condition for a period of at least 3 minutes longer than the manufacturer declared time to transmit the first 406 MHz distress message: - i. by activating the self-test / GNSS self-test and after approximately 2 seconds also activating the operational control(s), - ii. by activating the operational control(s) and after approximately 5 seconds also activating the self-test / GNSS self-test;

-For beacons with an automatic means of beacon activation (e.g., water activation, G-switch, etc.), tests a) and b) above shall be repeated once the beacon has first been activated by the automatic means.
-In the case of test b)i) when the automatic activation of the beacon precedes this test step, the beacon is expected to remain in the 'on' condition and continue transmissions in an uninterrupted manner.
+- a) Each manual operational controls designed to activate the beacon (e.g., On, Remote On, etc.) shall be activated individually and where possible maintained in an operational mode (e.g., if the On function is activated by a push button, then this shall be held down) for a period of at least 3 minutes longer than the manufacturer declared time to transmit the first 406 MHz distress message. - b) Where possible (e.g., for beacons that have separate controls to manually activate the beacon in the operational mode and in the self-test/GNSS self-test mode), both the self-test control(s) and the operational controls shall be activated together and be maintained in this condition for a period of at least 3 minutes longer than the manufacturer declared time to transmit the first 406 MHz distress message: - i. by activating the self-test / GNSS self-test and after approximately 2 seconds also activating the operational control(s), - ii. by activating the operational control(s) and after approximately 5 seconds also activating the self-test / GNSS self-test; - c) For beacons with an automatic means of beacon activation (e.g., water activation, G-switch, etc.), tests a) and b) above shall be repeated once the beacon has first been activated by the automatic means.
+In the case of test b)i when the automatic activation of the beacon precedes this test step, the beacon is expected to remain in the 'on' condition and continue transmissions in an uninterrupted manner.

 The beacon shall be turned off between each test.
-In all conditions it shall be ascertained that the beacon does not transmit more than one self-test burst and does not transmit distress bursts more frequently than the repetition period defined in C/S T.001 Section 2.2.1.
+In all conditions it shall be ascertained that the beacon does not transmit more than one self-test burst and does not transmit distress bursts more frequently than the repetition period defined in C/S T.001 section 2.2.1.
 In addition during test b) ii) above, it shall be ascertained that the beacon continues to remain in the 'on' condition and instead does not activate the self-test function and transmit a self-test burst.

-Reflect observations of the beacon behaviour in the report, and annotate Table F.1, test parameter 22, with "√" if the beacon performed as required for all the tests.
+Reflect observations of the beacon behaviour in the report, and annotate Table F.1, test parameter 22 as required for all the tests.